Spunge: Album re-release and self-titled album

-Rhythm guitarist Wol (Paul Gurney) left the band in January 2006, due to personal reasons.
+Rhythm guitarist Wol (Paul Gurney) left the band in January 2006, for personal reasons.
 Spunge decided to carry on as a four piece.

 On 6 November 2006, Spunge released a re-recorded version of their second album called Room for Abuse 2006 that also included a DVD, which was also a re-release of their first video Skankin 'N' Skulkin.

 On 20 August 2007, the band announced it had finished the fourth studio album and would be releasing it on 12 November.
 The album was self-titled.
 In October 2007, as part of the promotion for their new album, Spunge released as a free download on their website and Myspace site, their b-side "Happy Ending".
 The band undertook two tours supporting the album's release.

 On Monday 3 September 2011, the band digitally released a new double A single, "Nothing at All"/"Higher Ground", following recording sessions earlier in the year.

 On 25 November 2013 the band released Greatest Hit......S album which is a compilation of their greatest hits voted by fans during the PledgeMusic project.
 Band said they are letting the fans to decide the track listing for the album.
 All of the tracks were re-recorded in 2013 for this album and few of them were mixed up a bit.
 Greatest Hit......S is sold in CD format only by the band themselves at their shows.
 The digital version is widely available through digital music stores and services.